Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/Attack_Timeline/Detection_Engineering/correlation_persistence_execution.md

 # Correlation_persistence_execution.spl

 **Goal:** This show correlation (Linking two different behaviors).
 This query looks for an account that failed to log in multiple times, then succeeded, and then immediately modified a registry run key.
-This is exactly what a senior Splunk Admin wants to see.

 **Splunk SPL**